Stridery/CIS_CG/README.md

   Spere::boxIntersect() is designed to check if the center of the sphere is inside the range of the box  a radius wider in all six directions.
   Triangle::boxIntersect() is designed to biuld the smallest rectangular around the triangle with its biggest and smallest xyz values.
 And check if the two rectangulars intersect.
   TrianglePatch::boxIntersect() is the same way as Triangle::boxIntersect().
+  Note that all boxIntersect function are not absoletely precise.
+Some objects that do not intersect with a certain box but close to it may also be judged to be intersected.
+There is nothing wrong with it, as to precisely check if a triangle or sphere is intersect with a box is relatively complicated and unecessary.
+Having possibly multiple checks in one objects saves more time than to check whether it intersect with a box or not.
+All I have to do is to record all objects in potential boxes.
 #### (4)Box::Intersect
   This is the function to see if a ray hits a box.
   I simply let ray hit on the plane of six surfaces of the box(three sets of parallel planes), and get three sets of corresponding t values, as the graph demonstrates below.
 Here I simply ignore the situation when the ray is parallel to a set of planes as it is almost impossible.
 The biggest t value of three smallest xyz surfaces is supposed to be tmin, and the smallest t value of three biggest xyz surfaces is supposed to be tmax.
 If tmax does exceeds tmin, the ray hits the box.
 But considereing the starting point may be inside the box, I check if tmax is in the range of t0 and t1, if true, return true.

+### 3.Accelerating strategy
+  After data structure is biult.
+Whenever I need to go through everything to find out what a ray hits, I check if it hits the mainBox first.
+If it does, check the eight son boxes one by one, if the ray hits some of them, continue to check their sons.
+If the ray hits some boxes it the last layer, collect their "intersectList" in a new vector.
+Then I go through the new vector full of potential hitten objects, instead going through every object.